Learning the optimal scale for GWAS through hierarchical SNP aggregation: Method

 While classical methods use the initial set of covariates to predict a phenotype, we propose combining a clustering model with a dimension reduction approach in order to predict $y$.
 For each group identified with the constrained-HAC, we apply a function to obtain a single variable defined as the number of minor alleles present in the group.
 For each observation $i$ and in each cluster $ g \in \left[1,\dots,G\right]$, the variable is defined as:

-In order that the values for the different groups are comparable, we eliminate the effect of group size by scaling the matrix $\mathrm{D}$ to unit variance and centering it.
+In order that the values for the different groups are comparable, we eliminate the effect of group size by centering and scaling the matrix $\mathrm{D}$ to unit variance.
 In the remainder of the paper we will refer to the covariates in $\mathrm{D}$ as \emph{aggregated-SNP} variables.